luxonis/depthai-hardware/SJ2096POE_R0M0E0/README.md

 ![Bottom View](https://github.com/luxonis/depthai-hardware/blob/master/SJ2096POE_R0M0E0/Images/oak-1-bottom.png)

 # Getting started
 The SJ2096POE accepts power input from he 802.3af, Class 3 PoE circuitry.
 It can also accect power from USB C connector.
 Booting can be accomplished from either the USB interface or from the eMMC or NOR flash on the OAK-SOM-PRO, and boot selection is configured with the DIP switch bank near the USB connector.
-With the BW0249 camera and the DepthAI OAK-SOM-PRO SoM running inference, power consumption is typically [TBC].
+With the BW0249 camera and the DepthAI OAK-SOM-PRO running inference, power consumption is typically [TBC].

 Interfacing with the DepthAI SoM is also possible with BW2098POE connector pads J5 and J8, which expose OAK-SOM-PRO auxiliary IO and OAK-SOM-PRO Quad SPI, respectively.
 These headers are [Amphenol/FCI 20021121-00010T1LF](https://octopart.com/20021121-00010t1lf-amphenol+icc+%2F+fci-93112650?r=sp) or equivalent.
 Please refer to the schematics for pinout information.

-The reset button resets the Luxonis DepthAI OAK-SOM-PRO SoM only.
+The reset button resets the Luxonis DepthAI OAK-SOM-PRO only.
 The 5V LED indicates 5V power is present on the BW2098POE.
-The PG LED indicates "power good" from the DepthAI OAK-SOM-PRO SoM.
+The PG LED indicates "power good" from the DepthAI OAK-SOM-PRO.
 The "RUN" LED indicates that the DepthAI SoM is not in reset.

 **Caution should be taken when handling any PoE circuit board.
 Do not directly touch the circuitry as potentials up to and exceeding 57V may exist.
 Always use electronics handling best practices.**